huggingface/text-generation-inference/docs/source/basic_tutorials/launcher.md

           [env: REVISION=]

+      --validation-workers <VALIDATION_WORKERS>
+          The number of tokenizer workers used for payload validation and truncation inside the router

+          [env: VALIDATION_WORKERS=]
+          [default: 2]

       --sharded <SHARDED>
           Whether to shard the model across multiple GPUs By default text-generation-inference will use all available GPUs to run the model.
 Setting it to `false` deactivates `num_shard`